ksu-cs/development-project-ksds/tests/client/manual/05-zoom-functionality-test.md

 * Tract boundaries should be hidden.
 * Every red dot should grow in radius.
 * County borders should grow in width.
+* The 'Tracts' filter should disappear from the list of filters to the right of the map.